achrafnh/Prometheus-Grafana-docker-compose/README.md

 Configure Grafana:

 Add Prometheus as a data source in Grafana by navigating to http://localhost:5300 and configuring the URL as http://prometheus:5090.

+To view all metrics for Kubernetes, VMs (hosts), and Docker containers using Prometheus and Grafana, follow these steps:

+Step 1: Ensure Metrics Scraping Is Set Up
+Ensure that Prometheus is scraping the metrics for:

+Kubernetes (via kube-state-metrics and API server) VM/host (via Node Exporter)
+Docker containers (via cAdvisor)